TaxFairness/LymeTaxIncr2022/OtherCharts.md

 How will a revaluation help?
 A revaluation allows the town to adjust the factors that set _each_ property's appraisal to match current conditions, ironing out the kinks and problems from the 2021 revaluation.

-Here's a different way to look at the data:
+Here are a couple different ways to look at the data:

 ## Chart #1: How much did your _Appraisal_ change?